Machine Learning inside Data Attribute Recommendation

 Before speaking about machine learning models, it makes sense to introduce another notion: model templates.
 In a nutshell, a model template is a set of data preprocessing steps and logic that creates a model.
 Those templates are a result of multiple co-innovation projects with customers from different industries and with different use cases.

-So far Data Attribute Recommendation has two built-in model templates and both use artificial neural nets aka deep learning architectures that are feed-forward networks.
+So far Data Attribute Recommendation has three built-in model templates and both use artificial neural nets aka deep learning architectures that are feed-forward networks.
 This is the link to the current list of templates.
 In the future, additional templates with other approaches (RNN/CNN/Ensembles) may be added to the service upon need.

 Machine learning model